jule64/TripleDraw/README.md

 ================

-**TripleDraw is a command line utility for studying cards probabilities in the games of 2-7 Triple Draw And Single Draw (poker)**
+**TripleDraw is a command line utility for studying card probabilities in the games of 2-7 Triple Draw And Single Draw (poker)**

 ### Before You Start